stalniy/casl/packages/casl-angular/README.md

 [![](https://img.shields.io/npm/dm/%40casl%2Fangular.svg)](https://www.npmjs.com/package/%40casl%2Fangular)
 [![CASL Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/stalniy-casl/casl)

 This package allows to integrate `@casl/ability` with [Angular] application.
-It provides `AblePipe` and `AblePurePipe` to Angular templates, so you can show or hide components, buttons, etc based on user ability to see them.
+It provides deprecated `AblePipe`, `AblePurePipe` and new `AbilityService` and `AbilityServiceSignal` to Angular templates, so you can show or hide components, buttons, etc based on user ability to see them.

 ## Installation